dmsc/zx02/README.md

 # ZX02: 6502 optimized compression

-This is a modified version of the [ZX0](https://github.com/einar-saukas/ZX0) compressor to make the decompressor smaller and faster on a 6502.
+This is a modified version of the [ZX0](https://github.com/einar-saukas/ZX0) and [ZX1](https://github.com/einar-saukas/ZX1) compressors to make the decompressor smaller and faster on a 6502.

 The intended use is compressing data up to about 16kB, or where the decompressor size should be as small as possible.